telerik/winforms-docs/cloud-integration/aws/overview.md

 ---
 title: Overview
 page_title: AWS (Amazon Web Services) Overview | Cloud Services
-description:  This section describes how one can use the AWS in a Telerik UI for WinForms application.
+description: This section describes how one can use the AWS (Amazon Web Services) in a Telerik UI for WinForms application.
 slug: cloud-services/aws/overview
 tags: aws,cloud
 published: True